What is Acquisition Integration?

 - Sustaining the revenues

-- Allaying employee concerns who are unaccustomed to lots of change
+- Allaying the concerns of employee who are unaccustomed to lots of change

-Every business has its own unique combination of the five areas, e.g. the org chart, manufacturing, and revenue generation.
-Within a business, it is possible that each team, department, or office would have its own variation of the areas.
+Every business has its own unique blend of the five aspect.
+Within the business, each team, department, or office can have their own variations of these aspects.

 A 30% Success Rate

 The success of mergers and acquisitions has been measured* since the 1970s.
 Unfortunately, the data is not related to the transactions; it is the integration of acquired businesses that often fails.
 Delivering what was envisioned when the deal was put together is difficult.
-Once the transaction has taken place without foreseeing possible problems and money has exchanged hands, an unplanned integration is prone to failure.
+Once the transaction has taken place, without foreseeing possible problems but money has exchanged hands, an unplanned integration is likely to fail.

 What is the value of an acquisition, without integration?

-Delivery of a well-planned acquisition integration will increase the value of your business, enable it to grow more quickly, giving a greater return on investment (ROI).
+The delivery of a well-planned acquisition integration increases the value of your business, enabling it to grow more quickly, giving a greater return on investment (ROI).

 Businesses that do not successfully integrate acquisitions waste the opportunity of value creation.
 With every subsequent acquisition, the pain of not integrating becomes greater, as the burden of multiple processes, tools and operational methods prevents growth.